…without selling our souls to the avaricious avatars of ultimate evil.

 * * *

-Posted by Kevin Barrett on February 21, 2015, With 4128 Reads Filed under Humor, Of Interest.
+Posted by Kevin Barrett on February 21, 2015, With 4136 Reads Filed under Humor, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.